Bassi Pathana: Religions

 There are many temples, gurudwaras, masjids, and a church within the city.
 Mainly as Sh.
-Namdev Ji(Mandir) Temple, Prachin Shri Ram Mandir(Nav Garah Mandir) Temple, Prachin Shri Shiva Temple(Mahadevas), Usha Mata Mandir, Baba Rishi Ajgawanand(Brahmghat Mandir), belongs to Hindu and many more.
+Namdev Ji(Mandir) Temple, Prachin Shri Ram Mandir(Nav Garah Mandir) Temple, Prachin Shri Shiva Temple(Mahadevas), Usha Mata Mandir, Baba Rishi Ajgawanand(Brahmghat Mandir), belong to Hindu and many more.
 There are many gurdwaras here as Shri Guru Arjan Dev Ji, Shri Guru Teg Bahadur Ji, Shri Guru Gobind Sing Ji belongs to Sikhs, and many more.
-There are 2 biggest Jama Masjids in the city are belongs to Muslims.
+There are 2 biggest Jama Masjids in the city are belong to Muslims.
 There is also a Church historical symbol of Jesus that belongs to Christians.

 Basant Panjami/Panchami festival

 The biggest festival in Bassi Pathana is Basant Panchami(Panjami).
 It is celebrated in the month of Magh (January–February as per the Gregorian calendar).
 Because of the festival, a big fair is held continuously for three days.

 Education

 Bassi Pathana has a Govt. recognized institute for full-time training courses on International courses based on ITI (Industrial Training Institute).
-There are mainly three colleges within the city: Sant Namdev Kanya Maha Vidyalaya College(Punjabi University), S.D.A.V College for Girls(Punjabi University), and Pine Grove College.
+There are mainly three colleges within the city: Sant Namdev Kanya Maha Vidyalaya College(Punjabi University) and Pine Grove College.
 As per the Schooling, there are many schools.
 The most prefers are listed below and they are within the city limits: